sahebali26/eduspark/README.md

 ## 🙌 Acknowledgments

-Thanks to all educators, contributors, and students who make Edu SmartSpark a growing academic hub.
+Thanks to all educators, contributors, and students who make MiaEdu a growing academic hub.